 Level 1.
-Quoted prices in active markets for the same instrument that an entity can access at the measurement date (i.e., without modification or proxy);
+Quoted prices in active markets for the identical instrument that an entity can access at the measurement date (i.e., without modification or proxy);

 Level 2.
-Quoted prices in active markets for similar assets and liabilities or other valuation techniques for which all significant inputs are based on observable market data; and
+Quoted prices in active markets for similar assets and liabilities or other valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable.

 Level 3.
-Valuation techniques for which any significant input is not based on observable market data.
+Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

-For assets and liabilities that are recognised in the consolidated financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by reassessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each financial reporting period.
+For assets and liabilities that are recognized in the consolidated financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by reassessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each financial reporting period.